-Rabin Bhattarai (assistant professor)
+Rabin Bhattarai (associate professor)

 Dr. Bhattarai develops engineering solutions to improve water quality and sustain crop production.
 He uses laboratory and field experiments, along with computer simulation models, to investigate how to balance water quality, nutrient management, and yield goals for a sustainable agricultural system.

-Girish Chowdhary (assistant professor)
+Girish Chowdhary (associate professor)

 Dr. Chowdhary’s group is creating new robots, AI, and machine learning algorithms for agriculture, defense, and exploration.
 He believes that robots that learn to do difficult tasks in harsh, uncertain, and dynamic environments are needed to tackle challenging problems, including high-throughput phenotyping, herbicide resistant weeds, labor shortage, and safe operation in contested areas.

-Maria Chu (assistant professor)
+Maria Chu (associate professor)

 Our quality of life depends significantly on the services or benefits that we get from our ecosystem like food, water, nutrient cycling, protection from flood, biodiversity, and recreation.
 Dr. Chu studies the impacts of climate and land use changes on the water- and soil-related ecosystem services.